jrromero0729-eng/Windows-11-STIG-Remediations/WN11-00-000170-disable-smbv1-client/README.md

 - `verification.ps1` – Verifies the SMBv1 client driver is disabled

 ## Usage
-Run the remediation script with administrative privileges:
+Run the remediation script with administrative privileges and then run the verification script to confirm remediation was successful:

 ```powershell
 .\remediation.ps1